horohoro/fdlm-scratch/README.md

 - Additional "gamemodes" (such as increase the number of noise cards)
 - Add more language support (and revamp language support)
 - Preframe the image to avoid jumping UI
+- Change from promise/then to asyn/await
+- Migrate backend to Typescript
+- Unit tests